 The Epic Game Store will still probably be handing out free PC games.
 Epic really wants to establish itself as a go-to marketplace for PC gaming and will keep throwing candy outta the float to make the EGS a thing.

 More PlayStation games on PC!
-Another thing I never thought I'd hear, but we're already two deep in Horizon: Zero Dawn and Days Gone, with Uncharted 4 on PC leaked via a Sony investor presentation.
+Another thing I never thought I'd hear, but we're already two deep in Horizon: Zero Dawn and Days Gone, plus Uncharted 4 (opens in new tab) confirmed for early 2022.
 Nathan Drake on PC is like Nintendo casually dropping a sanctioned Super Mario Sunshine port.
 We'll always be a little behind the PlayStation console releases, but the dam is breaking.
 Now give us the Demon's Souls remaster for christ's sake.